 - Lead a cross-departmental team of staff and consultants working to implement Mental Health First Aid legislation in several target states.

-- Represent the National Council and our state associations in several workgroups of national organizations aligned around common policy activities in the states, including mental health and addiction parity, access to medications, and more.
+- Represent the National Council and our state associations in several workgroups of national organizations aligned around common policy activities in the states, including mental health and substance use parity, implementation of the National Suicide Prevention and Mental Health Crisis hotline 9-8-8, telehealth, and more.

 - Lead the National Council’s growing efforts to support state associations in advocating for improved managed care contracts and policies within their states.

 - Analyze state and federal legislation/regulations and write regulatory advisories, comment letters and testimony.
 Produce clear and concise issue and opinion analyses in oral and written formats, often in a rapid turnaround environment.
-Support National Council members by responding to inquiries regarding addiction and mental health policy, and providing technical assistance.
+Support National Council members by responding to inquiries regarding substance use and mental health policy.

-- Deliver presentations to members and policymakers advocating policy positions of the National Council.
+- Deliver presentations to members and state policymakers advocating policy positions of the National Council.

 - Support development of policy-focused workshops at the National Council’s annual Conference.